Christopher Lake (Saskatchewan): Parks and recreation

 Christopher Lake is a recreational lake with parks, campgrounds, Christian camps, marinas, swimming, boating, and fishing.
 The two marinas are located at the southern end of the lake – one at Bell's Beach the other at Slottens Bay.
 Kinasao Lutheran Bible Camp is located on the eastern shore while the other three Bible camps, Quest at Christopher Lake, Camp Kadesh, and Camp Christopher, are on the western shore.
 At the south-eastern corner of the lake at Slottens Bay is the Christopher Lake Nature Area.
 This park has three hiking trails totalling about three kilometres for birdwatching and other wildlife viewing.
 In the winter, one of the trails is groomed for cross-country skiing and snowshoeing.
 The very northern tip of the lake is in Great Blue Heron Provincial Park, though there no facilities related to the park there.

 Fish species

-Fish commonly found in the lake include walleye and northern pike.
+Fish commonly found in the Christopher Lake include walleye and northern pike.